sohaibwoof/wpengine-bedrock-build/README.md

 2. Ensure you use develop branch for staging, master for production locally
 3. Ensure you use staging, production remotes for WPEngine
 4. Run `sh wpengine.sh` followed by `staging` or `production`.
 E.g `sh wpengine.sh staging`

+# Customisation
+1. line 4: commented the theme		// Because we will be using our custom theme everytime
+2. lin3 36: "bedrock"				// This is the installed directory of wordpress that contains all files.
+3. line 39 to 58 commented			// Because we will be using our custom theme everytime